 One Comment on the Suit of Coins

-As far as I can tell, they are all depictions of actual Roman coins, with accurate imagery and notation on them.
+As far as I can tell, with one exception, they are all depictions of actual Roman coins, with accurate imagery and notation on them.
 That shouldn’t surprise us, given Vacchetta’s interest in antiquity.

 END OF PART I